 Since its inception, DYRS has enacted a number of the reforms set forth in the Omnibus Juvenile Justice Act.
 Oak Hill was closed in May 2009, when DYRS opened the New Beginnings Youth Development Center, a 60-bed secure facility to house committed youth.
 New Beginnings provides youth with 24-hour supervision and comprehensive social services that are grounded in the principles of Positive Youth Justice, including physical and mental health care, behavioral modification programs, vocational and life-skills training, educational services and structured recreational activities.

 Additionally, DYRS has developed a continuum of community-based placements that allow youth to receive treatment and supervision services in a structured, homelike environment.
-To strengthen its community-based support services, in 2009 the agency launched DC YouthLink to connect youth with locally-based services to facilitate successful transition back into the community.

 1 DC Law 15-335.
 This law took effect in early 2005.